Implement a Call-Home Functionality or Telemetry in your Open Source Project

 Choose the domain where your files should be available.
 You may choose to use your own domain to serve files.
 You may also choose to use <username>.gateway.scarf.sh, provided by default by Scarf.

-The Desired Path is the new path that will replace your original link in your project’s file.
+The Desired Path Format is the URL that will be receiving information from your project’s files.

 Step 1: Test your File Package

-After creating this setup, confirm that the URL is operational by opening the redirect in a web browser.
+After creating this setup, confirm that the URL is operational by opening the new URL in a web browser.
 Verify the setup in the Scarf Dashboard and view the analytics.

-Step 2: Include your new Scarf link in your open source project
+Step 2: Include your new Scarf URL in your project

-Next, replace your original link with the new Scarf Package link.
-When someone executes the desired file, a new "download" will be listed from your project’s file.
+Next, use your new Scarf Package URL in your project.
+When someone executes the desired file, a new “download” will be listed from your project’s file.

 Each time the script (or code snippet) runs, the event is logged.
 You can also gather information about the geographical origin of the call, basic company information, and more.